micklestick/poop-groop/project-design/system-architecture/README.md

   ** This is a work in progress not final document or sub titles **

 ### Description of overall architecture
+Our App consists of a MongoDB database, a database communication class using JSON, classes for handling the backend calculations for the Augmented Reality, and a GUI that has both normal UI and Augmented Reality.
+The overall system runs on any IOS device that supports AR.

 ### User Story connections